Mont Blanc

 1 teaspoon cream of tartar

 In the bowl of a stand mixer, whisk the egg whites and cream of tartar until foamy and almost double in volume.
-Slowly add the sugar, a little at a time until all the sugar has been incorporated and the egg whites are whipped to a stiff stage: the mixture should look glossy, shiny.
+Slowly add the sugar, a little at a time, until all the sugar has been incorporated and the egg whites are whipped to a stiff stage: the mixture should look glossy and shiny.

 CHANTILLY